 5. Refinance or Restructure Your Mortgage

 If you have the option, refinancing your mortgage can give you more cash to divert towards debt repayments.
 But if that is not an option then you can talk to your mortgage lender and see whether or not you can restructure your repayment plan.
 Most lenders like https://www.a1credit.sg are not terribly opposed to devising a new payment plan under the original agreement.
 This temporary payment plan will have you paying less every month and diverting the extra cash towards your other debts.
+But with the right kind of planning, you can always figure a way out instead of hiring bankruptcy lawyers and filing for bankruptcy.

 6. Increase Your Income